 When applying for a car loan following a consumer proposal, you’ll need to provide the lender with certain documentation, including the following:

-Bank account.
+- Bank Account Information.
 Most lenders will automatically withdraw car loan payments from your bank account every month.
 As such, you’ll need to show proof that you have an active bank account.
 The most common form of proof of an active bank account is a void cheque.

 Tips For Getting A Car Loan After A Consumer Proposal